thequickfixer/custom-linux-kernel-guide/README.md

 sudo rm ~/linux-<version>.tar.xz
 ```

-Remove linux-<version> from ```/usr/src/``` (Not recommended as that is the source to build your kernel with your custom patches and config, be very careful about the rm -rf and directory)
+Remove linux-<version> from ```/usr/src/``` (Not recommended as that is the source to build your kernel with your custom patches and config, be very careful about the rm -rf and directory):
 ```
 sudo rm -rf /usr/src/linux-<version>
 ```